Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 ### Configure

 Before starting the Kafka Connector, you need to properly configure the `adapters.xml` file.
-For convenience, we provide a predefined configuration (very similar to the one used in the [_Quick Start_](#quick-start-set-up-in-5-minutes) app), which can be customized in all its aspects as per your requirements.
+For convenience, we provide a predefined configuration which can be customized in all its aspects as per your requirements.
 Of course, you may add as many different connection configurations as desired to fit your needs.

 To quickly complete the installation and verify the successful integration with Kafka, edit the _data_provider_ block `QuickStartConfluentCloud` in the file as follows: